aaronm7n/Messenger_App/README.md

 **Phase 1**
 1. Meeting on 10/24/23
 	Discussed who developes each use case.
 WOrked out work distribution for this phase.
-	- Danny- Use Case Diagrams/Descriptions
+	- Danny- Use Case Diagrams/Descriptions and Data Flow Diagrams
 	- Joe- Login
 	- Aaron- Registration
 	- Jon- Registration